na-na-hi/renget/archive/smgenskins.md

    - Vapor Wave Poseidon is the worst offender he has to choose from, with functionally silent effects on all abilities a delayed 3 / whirlpool, and a 1 / 'Wave' that looks completely out of place.

  - Ra
-   - Unholy Doodle's 1 / Line has an exagurrated VFX of a pencil erasing the ground, obscuring the area that's actually dealing damage *(ie, all of the region the pencil wobbles)*.
+   - Unholy Doodle's 1 / Line has an exaggerated VFX of a pencil erasing the ground, obscuring the area that's actually dealing damage *(ie, all of the region the pencil wobbles)*.
 Previously this was more pronounced *(with a more erratic 1, a less visible boundary for his 2 & Ult)* but the skin was updated to have more clear VFX across all abilities.
 Despite this, the skin is still banned by SPLshitters.
    - Sunstar / Starbreaker has almost completely silent sound cues on Ult, and his 2 / Blind has near-identical VFX to using Aegis.
    - Megatron moves completely differently to Ra's usual skeleton, and the Special Emote can make him barely distinguishable.
-Even amongst Crossover skins with unorthadox models and VFX, Megatron Ra stands out as Skin Advantage.
+Even amongst Crossover skins with unorthodox models and VFX, Megatron Ra stands out as Skin Advantage.

  - Raijin
-   - Drums Out Raijin's Ult uses easier-to-read projeciles with less particle effects; clearly indicating where they will and will not hit.
+   - Drums Out Raijin's Ult uses easier-to-read projectiles with less particle effects; clearly indicating where they will and will not hit.
 Additionally, they are somewhat harder to read as to the effect of the Ult-projectile, since their colour is less obvious.

  - Rama
    - Orbital Strike Rama has less noticeable projectiles, identical VFX for his 2 and 3 buff and has an extremely quiet startup on Ult.

  - Ratatoskr
-   - The Fusion / Chibi Rat skins, Deep Space and Raxolotl do not have skin-effects corresponding to their Acorn'.
-Additionally, due to their
+   - The Fusion / Chibi Rat skins, Deep Space and Raxolotl do not have skin-effects corresponding to their Acorn.

  - Ravana
    - \

  - Scylla
    - Scylla's 'notorious' Skin Advantage skins ~~are~~ were Child's Play and Bewitching Bunny.
 Child's Play came with a feinter VFX for the 2 / Crush and overall feinter SFX across the skin; while Bewitching Bunny's has it's altered Ult silhouette and quieter chirrup SFX effect on the 3 / Hound Sentry.
 I am telling you, right now, these are fucking nothing.
 This has never been Skin Advantage, this is SPL cope and seethe over the fact Scylla scores teamwipes, so obviously she NEEDS skin bans.
 Both these skins are still banned to this day, despite neither offering any meaningful advantage, and both being 'fixed' in the meantime.
      *Hilariously, the 'fix' for 3 / Hound-Sentry on Bewitching Bunny was to have the cute tiny bunny have an obnoxiously loud wolf's bark overlayed on top of the rabbit chirruping, making it far, far louder than the usual SFX on her 3.
 That said, nobody gives a fuck about the SFX on Scylla's 3, and in the entire history of SMITE, it has not been the deciding factor in any meaningful fight.
-One in-game quote from the gen's resident no-audio Anon and Scylla main was "i can garantee you how slutty a scylla skin is is more important than loud her dog is".
+One in-game quote from the gen's resident no-audio Anon was "i can garantee you how slutty a scylla skin is is more important to themm than loud her dog is".
 In this regard, I somewhat trust the expert.*
    - On the other hand, Terror of the Deep Scylla can use her Special Emote's startup animation to feign travelling her 3 / Hound-Sentry, tricking opponents into thinking she's disengaging.
 You can pull some scummy tricks with this, yet despite this, this skin is not banned at an SPL level~~, because they're shitters who can't think of an original idea or strategy past metaslaving~~.

  - Serqet